 In a more immediate sense, a higher education provides a better base from which to start a financially rewarding career and live a happy and successful life.
 Whilst a common cliché is that money does not bring happiness, a search on whether income is the key to happiness reveals that studies consistently show freedom from financial insecurity is critical to happiness, and up to a reasonable level, money is one of the primary keys to happiness.
 Many Jehovah’s Witnesses that could have excelled at university have not been given the chance, and suffer with limited career options as a result.
 Whilst it is possible to be successful without a university degree, the odds are stacked against you.
 Income statistics for the year 2005 from the US Census Bureau, 2006 reveal “roughly half of all those with graduate degrees were among the nation's top 15% of income earners.”15 The 2009 Canadian Survey of Financial Capability reveals, “men with less than Grade 9 education earned $40,400, about 44% of the $91,800 earned by men with a university degree.”16

-Whilst not directly prohibited, Watchtower’s ongoing negative comments against higher education place psychological pressure upon teenagers when considering their future education and careers.
-It is hoped that articles such as this alert young Jehovah’s Witnesses that the Watchtower is not a reliable guide regarding the future, and to plan wisely for their careers.
+Whilst not directly prohibited, Watchtower’s ongoing negative comments against higher education place psychological pressure on teenagers when considering their future education and careers.
+It is hoped that articles such as this alert young Jehovah’s Witnesses that Watchtower is not a reliable guide regarding the future, and to plan wisely for their careers.

+There is no intention here to indicate higher education is essential, or diminish the value of any career choice.
+Many successful entrepreneurs did not complete university.
+But if your interest, talents and career choice require a degree, it would be tragic if you were prevented from considering university as an option due to social religious pressure.
 If you are a Jehovah’s Witness student contemplating your career, carefully consider the wisdom in planning for your future.
 It is highly likely that you will at some point settle with a family, and you do well to take steps now with that in mind.

-For the purpose of this article, higher education refers to a University education, as defined by the Watchtower.
+For the purpose of this article, higher education refers to a University education, as defined by Watchtower.

 “The educational system varies from country to country.
 In the United States, for example, public schools offer 12 years of basic education.
 Thereafter, students may choose to attend university or college for four or more years, leading to a bachelor’s degree or to postgraduate studies for careers in medicine, law, engineering, and so forth.
 Such university education is what is meant when the term “higher education” is used in this article.
 On the other hand, there are technical and vocational schools, offering short-term courses that result in a certificate or diploma in some trade or service.”
 Watchtower 2005 Oct 1 p.27